JamBelg/Time-Series-Forecasting-with-R/README.md

 ![summary1](https://github.com/JamBelg/Time-Series-Forcasting-with-R/blob/main/pics/summary_train.png?raw=true)
 </br></br>
 <img src="https://github.com/JamBelg/Time-Series-Forcasting-with-R/blob/main/pics/summary_oil.png?raw=true" width="692" height="209">
-</br></br>In Oil dataset's summary, you can see that it contains some missiong values (NA).There is a lot of technics to deal with missing value, one of them is simply delete them.
+</br></br>In Oil dataset's summary, you can see that it contains some missing values (NA).There is a lot of technics to deal with missing value, one of them is simply delete them.
 In this tutorial I will take the last non NA value to replace the missing values.</br>
 ```
 df_oil$oil_NNA<-df_oil$dcoilwtico
 df_oil[1,3]=df_oil[2,3]